 Though God has always been clear with His people, time after time, we rebel against Him.
 We read the history of the Israelites—they’d serve Him for a while, and then turn away from Him.
 He would then allow them to be captured and oppressed until they cried out for mercy.
 He’d hear their cries and deliver them.
 The cycle repeated itself for centuries, and surprisingly, still repeats itself with the children of God today.

 While the Word is clear that Israel is God’s chosen nation, it is also clear that through Christ all Believers are grafted into the family of Abraham.
-Galatians 3:14 says, “To the end that through [their receiving] Christ Jesus, the blessing [promised] to Abraham might come upon the Gentiles, so that we through faith might [all] receive [the realization of] the promise of the Holy Spirit.”
+Galatians 3:14 says, “To the end that through Christ Jesus, the blessing to Abraham might come upon the Gentiles, so that we through faith might receive the promise of the Holy Spirit.”
 Through Christ, Abraham’s blessings are ours.
 Nevertheless, we must remember that although God’s love is unconditional, His blessings are not.
 Blessings are bestowed upon those who walk in obedience.

 As I consider the upcoming elections, I see a stark similarity in the attitudes and actions of Old Testament Israel with those of modern day America.
 Rather than seek repentance and look to God for deliverance, we have focused on a man (or woman) as the answer.
 The Israelites made this mistake when they demanded God give them a king, and once He did, they looked to Saul to defeat their enemies rather than to God.
 It didn’t turn out so well for them, and it won’t turn out well for us either.
 There’s a fascinating statement in I Samuel 12:13, 14.
 Samuel is addressing the people of Israel during Saul’s coronation.
 He says: